 Lewis Falls

 At the bottom edge of Yellowstone, we spotted Lewis Falls along the road.
 Lewis Falls is a 30-foot waterfall on the Lewis River.
-There are small gravel parking lots on either side of the road.
-You can view the falls from an overlook of boulders or by walking on the sidewalk on the bridge right before the falls.
+There were small gravel parking lots on either side of the road.
+You can view the falls from an overlook of boulders or the sidewalk on the bridge right before the falls.

 Lewis Falls selfie in Yellowstone